FastComments/fastcomments-blog/src/content/(2-14-2022) FastComments White Labeling.md

 With billing, there are two options:

 1. Via FastComments Flex, the usage of your child tenants is automatically wrapped up and billed to the parent tenant.
-This can be monitored [at /auth/my-account/analytics/billing](https://fastcomments.com/auth/my-account/analytics/billing).
+This can be monitored via the [Billing Analytics Page](https://fastcomments.com/auth/my-account/analytics/billing).
 2. Via FastComments Pro, you get access to create a fixed number of child tenants for a fixed monthly price.

 ## Debranding